osama-ammar/x-ray_segmentation/ReadMe.md

-# Project : ROI detection
+# Project : Chest Segmentation
 >
-> in this trial we converted the problem of roi detection into segmentation which get better results
+> in this project I will apply most MLOps principle on simple segmentation task
+  - using mlflow for tracking the experiment
+  - tracking many segmentation metrics
+  - making a simple ~complete workflow for visualization , training , valudation , testing , deployment
+  - using DVC for managing datasets

 ## Description

-- This project is designed to train a model for jaw roi detection, where:
+- This project is designed to train a model for Chest Segmentation, where:
-  - input ---> is a MIP projections of a dicom (Sagittal and coronal)
+  - input ---> is a  projections image of X_Ray chest
-  - output ---> is a mask on the jaws roi
+  - output ---> is a mask on lung only
 - The used model is UNET
 - We used accuracy, precision, iou as metrics.
 - loss function : cross entropy